 In April 2009, I was invited to shoot a wedding in a large unfamiliar Kyiv and my work was paid for.
 I took a chance and suddenly became a highly-demanded commercial photographer.

 I had to choose – to stay in a job alien to me or jump into the unknown thing that was my true passion.
 I guess my decision here is quite obvious.
 And one of the most interesting parts of this story began.

 As a result, I dedicated more than 10 years to wedding and family photography.
-Meanwhile, our daughter was born and we moved to Montenegro.
-A new stage of my work and creativity started here.
+Meanwhile, our daughter was born, and a new stage of my work and creativity started in Ukraine and later in Montenegro.
 It was difficult, completely different from working in my native town, but so beautiful and exciting!

 All these years I felt absolutely in my element, I took photos of so many wonderful people and found a lot of friends among my customers and colleagues.